Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Discussion

 \subsection{Hyper-parameter Analysis}

 The number of prompts and learnable tokens plays a crucial role in model performance.
 In Fig.~\ref{fig: back_num}, we investigate the setting of the number of prompts. $M$ and $N$ represent the number of background and foreground prompts, respectively. ``ratio'' is the ratio of prompt prototypes to adaptive prompts.
 For the background, experiments show that $M=32$ \& $ratio=1/3$ produces better performance.
 For the foreground, $N=32$ \& $ratio=1$ produces better performance.
-Too many learnable prompts hinder feature learning, while too few prompts reduce robustness.
+Too many learnable prompts hinder effective feature learning, while too few prompts reduces the robustness of the model.

 In Fig~\ref{fig: back_b}, we evaluate the effect of the number of $[A]$ and learnable tokens~(``tokens'' in figure) embedded in adaptive prompts.
-Experimental results indicate that too many learnable tokens hinder prompt-prototype alignment, and adaptive prefixes $[A]$ fail to capture prior information from CLIP features.
+Results indicate that too many learnable tokens hinder prompt-prototype alignment, and adaptive prefixes $[A]$ fail to capture prior information from CLIP features.
 Too few learnable prefixes reduce prompt robustness.
 Foreground prompts are more sensitive to the number of learnable tokens than background prompts, because they define multiple attributes to capture unique semantic and stylistic information, increasing the learning complexity.